ibm-cloud-docs/dl/dl-md5-authentication.md

  * BGP MD5 keys must be created as an imported, **type-standard key** (not a root key).
 The key material that you provide must be base64-encoded and the original string cannot exceed a maximum of 126 ASCII characters in length.
 For more information, see [Creating base64-encoded encryption keys](/docs/dl?topic=dl-dl-md5#create-encryption-keys).

    The key material must be base-64-encoded and can be up to 7,500 bytes.
-The key material is different from the key name, which is a unique, human-readable name for easy identification of your key.
+The key name (different from the key material) is a unique, human-readable name for easy identification of your key.
    {: note}

  * During an authenticated BGP session, BGP peers must be configured with the same key to establish a BGP neighbor relationship.
 Routers that are configured with a different key cannot maintain a BGP neighbor relationship.